 Clinical Negligence – Making a complaint

-Clinical Negligence is the name given to legal cases or claims brought against medical professionals who have acted negligently.
+Clinical Negligence (otherwise known as medical negligence) is the name given to legal cases or claims brought against medical professionals who have acted negligently.

 For a medical professional to have acted negligently they must have breached their Duty of Care to their patient.
 That breach must have then caused the patient actual harm.